andremleblanc/weather-service-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 ## Setup
-- You'll need an Google Cloud API key in order to use the service, you can find instructions [here](https://developers.google.com/maps/documentation/javascript/place-autocomplete#get-started).

-## Development
+- A `bundle install` should get you most of the way there.
-- Enable caching with 'rails dev:cache` to have weather calls cached locally.
+- Enable caching with `rails dev:cache` to have weather calls cached locally.
+- `bin/dev` to run the server.
+- `rails test:all` to run unit and system tests.

+### Optional
+- To get Autocomplete working, you'll need a [Google Cloud API key](https://developers.google.com/maps/documentation/javascript/place-autocomplete#get-started).

+## Tech Stack
+- Ruby on Rails
+- TailwindCSS

 ## Todos
 - Add Rubocop